-From experience electrical workers use a "Megger" as a vertification test to ensure a circuit is safe (normally above 2 MegaOhm) before energising.
+From experience electrical workers use a "Megger" as a verification test to ensure a circuit is safe (normally above 2 MegaOhm) before energizing.

 The test is carried out by attaching the test lead to the motor phase terminal and the common to the motor frame (ground),while the test is essential for safety the "Megger" can be used as a predictive tool.

 Firstly, tests must align with common failure modes of a component, in this case the three phase motor windings in the region of the crown where multiple phases cross and the voltage differential is the maximum, or in the stator slot where different phases exist (usually each third slot).